Moosieus/kevo_ex/README.md

 Kevo locks were launched in 2016 and discontinued in 2022.
 While they're unlikely to receive support for [Seam](https://www.seam.co/), the existing web API should (hopefully) remain (relatively) stable.

 ## Todo
-- Convert library to an application
-- Implement Websocket Behaviour
-- Implement top-level Supervisor
+- Implement websocket callback
-- Expose more config options
-- Document everything
+- Document possible API and websocket responses
-- Write tests (will need mocking)
-- Struct-type the responses or provide documented examples

-*Presently using Finch for the API but may switch entirely to `:gun`...*
+- Add function and module docs
+- Figure out where to add the log translator
+- Use structured logging + format callbacks
+- Refactor `Kevo.Client.Api` to process messages concurrently

 ## Installation
 `kevo_ex` is a work in progress and isn't yet available on hex.